Behzad-Rajabalipour/Game-Manager-Application/README.md

-# Game Application
+# Game Manager Application

-Game Application is a comprehensive application designed to manage and organize video games.
+Game Manager Application is a comprehensive application designed to manage and organize video games.
 It allows users to add, edit, delete, and search for games in their collection, providing detailed information about each game.

 ## Features